Variational Analysis in the Wasserstein Space: Optimality conditions

-\paragraph{Computational aspects} Our optimality conditions transform the problem of minimizing a function over the infinite-dimensional probability space into an inclusion problem at the level of transport plans which, in turn, amounts to a set of conditions over $\reals^d\times\reals^d$.
+\paragraph{Computational aspects.} Our optimality conditions transform the problem of minimizing a function over the infinite-dimensional space of probability measures into an inclusion problem at the level of transport plans which, in turn, amounts to a set of conditions over $\reals^d\times\reals^d$.
 Depending on the application, they can be solved in (quasi) closed-form or addressed via (nonlinear) function approximators \cite{amos2017input,uscidda2023monge}, as we show in our examples.
 For this reason, we argue that our necessary conditions are significantly more tractable than the initial infinite-dimensional optimization problem.
 Nonetheless, more rigorous statements of the computational aspects of necessary conditions for optimality depend on the specifics of the problem at hand, as is already the case in Euclidean settings.

-\paragraph{Sufficient conditions} As in Euclidean settings, our conditions are not sufficient for optimality.
-We expect sufficient conditions for optimality to be intimately related to geodesic convexity~\cite[§7]{ambrosio2005gradient} and second-order calculus in the Wasserstein space~\cite{gigli2012second}; see~\cite{Lanzetti2022} for preliminary results.
-We leave this topic to future research.
+\paragraph{Sufficient conditions.} As in Euclidean settings, our conditions are not sufficient for optimality.
+We expect sufficient conditions for optimality to be intimately related to geodesic convexity~\cite[Section 7]{ambrosio2005gradient} and second-order calculus in the Wasserstein space~\cite{gigli2012second}; see~\cite{Lanzetti2022} for preliminary results.